What is CashTokens and why is it exciting?

 EVM token standards run on "account model" chains, while CashTokens is on Bitcoin Cash, a "UTXO model" chain.
 This creates both a problem and an opportunity.

-The problem is that existing, proven open-source projects from token ecosystems on chains such as Ethereum (think DEXes or financial tools like lending protocol AAVE) cannot be ported to CashTokens compatibility with only a few tweaks.
-Note: This WAS possible and leveraged for SmartBCH, but is not possible for CashTokens.
-Instead, CashTokens equivalents or competitors for such services will need to be built entirely from scratch by the BCH community at the cost of significant developer resources and time.
+The problem is that existing, proven open-source projects from token ecosystems on chains such as Ethereum (think DEXes or financial tools like lending protocol AAVE) cannot be ported to Layer 1 / BCH mainchain CashTokens compatibility with only a few tweaks.
+However, CashTokens does enable EVM compatibility (or alternative environments) by making BCH mainchain capable of automatically operating 1 side of a 2 way-peg to a sidechain.
+Due to limited developer resources & tooling, there are no proof of concept projects like this yet but they will come in due course.
+For more on this, see here.
+Note: Direct EVM portability WAS possible and leveraged for SmartBCH, but is not available by default for CashTokens.
+Instead, in the current absence of a sidechain & decentralised bridge, CashTokens equivalents or competitors for such services will need to be built entirely from scratch by the BCH community at the cost of significant developer resources and time.

 The opportunity is that CashTokens / the BCH community is trailblazing new ground in the cryptocurrency industry.
 If BCH can build a homegrown, in-demand set of products and tools around CashTokens, few other chains will be in position to attempt something similar (only UTXO chains such as Litecoin or Dash could conceivably try an analogous approach) and those that can will be well behind in terms of protocol development, community support, developer tooling, excitement and innovation.
 This could conceivably give BCH a hefty first-mover advantage and a commanding lead in the UTXO smart contract market - similar to the technical advantage, network effect and price performance gained (and sustained) by the Ethereum community after they pioneered ERC tokens and DeFi for EVM chains.